Convergence theorems on multi-dimensional homogeneous quantum walks: Introduction

 A quantum walk is a dynamical system given by a unitary operator $U$ on a Hilbert space $\Hil$.
 The space $\Hil$ is often associated to some metric spaces like $\Z^d$ and $\R^d$.
 The first purpose of this paper is to propose a general framework for quantum walks on $d$-dimensional spaces.
 See Subsection \ref{subsection: definition}.
 This new framework includes the quantum walks studied in \cite{MBSS}, \cite{Tregenna}, \cite{GJS}, \cite{InuiKonishiKonno}, \cite{KonnoJMSJ}, \cite{OliveiraPortugalDonangelo}, \cite{WatabeKobayashiKatoriKonno}, and in many other papers.

 The second purpose is to observe asymptotic behavior of such walks.
-For an initial unit vector $\xi$ in $\Hil$, we have a sequence $\{U^t \xi \}_{t \in \N}$ of unit vectors.
+For an initial unit vector $\xi$ in $\Hil$, we obtain a sequence $\{U^t \xi \}_{t \in \N}$ of unit vectors.
 It gives a sequence of probability measures $\{p_t\}_{t \in \N}$, which is related to the probability interpretation of quantum mechanics.
 It is proved in Theorem \ref{theorem: asymptotic concentration} that the probability measures are asymptotically concentrated on some small region.
 This theorem can be applied to walks which is not necessarily space-homogeneous.
-In this theorem, we need some mild regularity on the walk $U$ called smoothness defined in Subsection \ref{subsection: regularity}.
+In this theorem, we need some very weak condition on the walk $U$ called smoothness defined in Subsection \ref{subsection: regularity}.

-The third purpose is to show existence of limit distributions for analytic homogeneous quantum walks with respect to arbitrary initial unit vectors in Theorem \ref{theorem: limit distribution}.
-Analyticity is so mild condition that all the known quantum walks satisfy it.
-For the proof, we study $1$-cocycles of such a walk in Subsection \ref{subsection: logarithmic derivatives}.
-We pay attention on special $1$-cocycles called logarithmic derivatives.
-We prove several lemmas and propositions on logarithmic derivatives, which can be applied not only to homogeneous walks but also to inhomogeneous ones.
+The third purpose is to show existence of limit distributions for analytic homogeneous quantum walks with respect to an arbitrary initial unit vector in Theorem \ref{theorem: limit distribution}.
+Analyticity is so mild condition that almost all the known quantum walks satisfy it.
+For the proof, we study $1$-cocycles of such a walk in Subsection \ref{subsection: logarithmic derivatives}. $1$-cocycles are related to Heisenberg representation of time evolution of observables.
+Let $U$ be a quantum walk acting on a Hilbert space $\Hil$, and let $D$ be some observable of position.
+The sequence of observables $\{U^{-t} D U^t\}_t$ stands for the time evolution of the observable $D$.
+The sequence $\{c_t = U^{-t} D U^t - D\}_t$ is the most important example of $1$-cocycle and is called a logarithmic derivative.

-Many specialists in quantum walk might think that the convergence theorem for homogeneous quantum walks on $\Z^d$ has already been studied.
-However, our new framework is much wider than old one and does not require locality of its initial unit vector.
-Moreover, some literature used inappropriate claim on quantum walks.
-Sometimes, it was believed that the Fourier dual of multi-dimensional homogeneous had smooth eigenvalue functions.
-This does not hold true in general.
-Indeed, there exists a $2$-dimensional analytic homogeneous quantum walk satisfying that the locally defined eigenvalue functions are not in the C$^1$-class.
-See Section \ref{section: exotic example}.
+For more than 20 years, the most important subject of quantum walks is the following form of unitary operator: